WokLibCodeClub/.github/profile/README.md

 To make a *Code for Life* account you will need to use a parent's email address.
 Go to [www.codeforlife.education/register_form](https://www.codeforlife.education/register_form): enter your date of birth in the **Independent learner** section then fill in the rest of the details, including your parent's email address.
 Once you have made an account you can login by going to [www.codeforlife.education/play/](https://www.codeforlife.education/play/) and clicking on the *Log in* button.

+### Code Club Scratch Studio

+We encourage our coders to share their code with others in the group which they can do by uploading projects to the Code Club's *Scratch Studio*.
+This is a page on the Scratch website for sharing projects.
+The link is [WLCC 2026-27](https://scratch.mit.edu/studios/51996147). **Note** if you want to load one of your projects to the studio you must ***share*** it first.
+We will show you how to add projects to the studio at the next session.

+The studio is only open for adding projects during Code Club sessions at the library.
+At other times you can't add projects but you can look at the projects which are already there.

 ---

 ## Python (second session 11.45am to 12.45pm)